sourcegraph/about/.github/ISSUE_TEMPLATE/copy-editing-request.md

 ---
-name: Copy Editing Request
+name: Copy editing request
-about: For Sourcegraph Engineers.
-When your content is ready for final editing before publishing
+about: For Sourcegraph engineers, when your content is ready for final editing before publishing

 ---